Volvo XC90 SUV - Interior & comfort

-The Volvo XC90 model line-up is very straightforward, with two of the three trim levels (which are Momentum, R-Design and Inscription) offered with the full engine range of B5 diesel, T5 petrol, T6 petrol or T8 hybrid.
-You can only choose the two lower engines on Momentum trims.
+The Volvo XC90 model line-up is very straightforward, with two of the three trim levels (which are Momentum, R-Design and Inscription) offered with the full engine range of B5 diesel, B5 petrol or T8 hybrid.
+You can only choose the B5 (P) on Momentum trims.
 Four-wheel drive and seven seats are standard on every model, along with Volvo's Sensus sat-nav system, LED headlights, an advanced air-filtration system, hands-free boot opening, keyless entry, a power-adjustable driver’s seat, auto-dimming mirrors and DAB digital radio.

 The R-Design version is intended to be the sporty XC90, featuring a special design of leather-trimmed front seats as well a different design of front grille, a front spoiler, silk metal window surrounds, integrated dual exhausts, integrated silver roof rails and silver matt mirror covers.
 Some 20-inch R-Design alloy wheels complete the look.
 The Inscription model, meanwhile, is intended to be a more elegant and luxurious take on the XC90.